 Working with animation timings and graphs is pretty much like working with text.
 In order to accelerate and streamline your workflow in Principle, you should consider the following key points:

-Animation graphs.
-Actions must be precise, logical and subtle.
+- Actions must be precise, logical, and subtle.

-What’s important here is not to overdo bounce (spring), and to follow the logical rhythm.
-I highly recommend you study what graphs can look like.
+- What’s important here is not to overdo the bounce (spring) and to follow the logical rhythm.
+I highly recommend you study what easing graphs can look like.

 One of Principle’s biggest drawbacks is that it doesn’t provide any means to morph vector objects.
 This is where Principle loses out to After Effects and Apple Motion.
-But there is a workaround.
+But there’s a workaround.

-Also, to achieve a fancy distortion effect, you can substitute objects at the moment of animation by giving them the same names on the connected artboards.
+Also, to achieve a fancy distortion effect, you can substitute objects at the moment of the animation by giving them the same names on connected artboards.
 That works for groups as well.
-Here’s what it can look like:

 There are several ways to import materials for your prototype into Principle:

-You can update images simply by dragging them from Finder to the Image menu on the right-hand panel.
+- You can update images simply by dragging them from Finder to the Image menu in Principle (on the right-hand panel).

-Drag and Drop from Sketch imports an element while preserving its original size.
+- Dragging and dropping from Sketch imports an element while preserving its original size.

-Also, copying and pasting two artboards pastes all events between them.
-This makes your life easier while merging multiple designs and performing repetitive actions.
+- Also, copying and pasting two artboards pastes all events between them.
+This makes your life easier while merging designs and performing repetitive actions

-In a recent update, Principle acquired extended possibilities for prototype recording and exporting into MOV and GIF formats.
-While MP4 is easy to understand, working with the GIF format may cause some issues.
-While Principle’s developers managed to decrease the size of GIF files significantly, the format is still heavy and unadjustable.
+You can export your animations as videos in the MOV or GIF formats.
+While MP4 is easy to understand, working with GIF may cause some issues.
+While Principle’s developers managed to decrease the size of GIF files significantly, the format is still heavy and poorly customizable.

 Personally, I prefer the following long but effective approach to creating GIFs for my prototypes:

-What’s also cool about Principle is that you can always provide the original file and another designer or a client will be able to open and test it using the Principle iPhone app.
+Another cool thing about Principle is that you can always provide the original file and another designer or a client will be able to open and test it using the Principle Mirror.

 Final advice: Always keep experimenting and researching

-Most of what I have written here I’ve learned by experimenting with Principle’s tools and by studying works of other designers.
-And, as experience shows, this is a great way to discover Principle’s hidden potential.
+Most of what I’ve written here I’ve learned by experimenting with Principle’s tools and by studying the work of other designers.
+And, as experience shows, this is a great way to discover the Principle’s hidden potential.

 Here’s my final advice: always experiment and seek unorthodox solutions to tough problems.